I. Program Description

 2. Graduate Advisory Committee

 The graduate advisory committee plays an important role in the NRES Ph.D. program.
 The committee is responsible for assisting the student in designing a program of study that is tailored to the career goals of the student, fills in any academic gaps that may exist in the student’s prior academic background, and provides the needed knowledge for successful completion of the thesis research.
-The committee is also responsible for guiding the thesis research and ensuring that it meets the standards of the graduate program.
+The committee is also responsible for guiding the dissertation research and ensuring that it meets the standards of the graduate program.
 Therefore, the committee should be carefully selected by the student in close coordination with the advisor.

 Consistent with rules of the Graduate School, each NRES Ph.D. committee requires at least five advisory committee members, including the advisor.
 The committee must contain at least two active tenured/tenure-track members of NRES, one of which can be the advisor, at the time of graduation.
 These requirements become important to keep in mind if the student's advisor or committee member retires, resigns, or transfers to another department before the end of the student's degree.
 If, through retirement, resignation or transferring, a student's committee no longer has two active tenured/tenure-track NRES members, they must find additional or replacement members to serve on their committee.
 At least one (the graduate school representative or “outside” member) must be from a department or program different from the department or program from which the student is graduating.
 As stated on the Graduate School website, “The Graduate School Representative protects the interests of the student, the advisory committee, and the Graduate School.
 The Graduate School Representative should also act as an "unbiased person" to whom the Dean may turn for judgment and counsel.
 The primary responsibility of the Graduate School Representative is that of an observer.”
 However, the Graduate School Representative may also play an important role in guiding the student, particularly if he/she has expertise in the student’s area of specialization.